A-t-l-as/Bookstore_Managment_App/README.md

 The application works in such a way that after the user enters all the required values, it performs operations on the store and then refreshes the overall view of the warehouse and cash balance.

+## Sorting the list of objects

+In the `sortByT()` method, I used a clever solution to the problem of sorting a list containing different types of objects inheriting from `CLiterature`.

+**Problem:** The `warehouse` list may contain different subtypes of `CLiterature`, only some of which have the fields needed for sorting.

+**Solution:**
+1. Filter only objects of a specific type `T` (which definitely have the required fields) from the list.
+2. Sort this filtered list according to the specified comparator.
+3. Build the resulting list: first the sorted objects of type `T`, then all other objects in their original order.

+This allowed me to avoid errors associated with attempting to sort objects that do not have the appropriate fields, while retaining all items from the original list.